itchio/itch.io/docs/creators/quality-guidelines.md

 > adult content classification then we may remove all of your pages from being
 > indexed on our search and browse pages.

+Additionally, review our policies on payment processors and adult content:

+* itch.io FAQ - [Is adult content allowed?][creator-faq-adult]
+* Terms of Service - [Acceptable Payment Forms][terms-acceptable]

 ## Provide a cover image for your project

 The cover image is typically the first thing someone sees when they uncover